 Using an accurate and consistent taxonomy when speaking about risk, as in FAIR, can make an immediate positive impact to organizations that otherwise end up chasing ghosts and wasting time and resources, such as fixing vulnerabilities that do not matter because there are no significant threats or assets of value associated with them.

-Per the Oxford Dictionary, quantification means “the expression or measurement of the quantity of something.”
-The ideas that gave birth to FAIR were prompted by simple questions related to this definition, in a board meeting, where a then-CISO (Jack Jones, the author of FAIR) was asked: “How much cyber risk do we have?” and “If we approve your cybersecurity budget, by how much will you reduce it?”
+Per the Oxford Dictionary, quantification means "the expression or measurement of the quantity of something."
+The ideas that gave birth to FAIR were prompted by simple questions related to this definition in a board meeting when a then-CISO (Jack Jones, the author of FAIR) was asked: "How much cyber risk do we have?" and "If we approve your cybersecurity budget, by how much will you reduce it?"

 The FAIR model helps answer these questions by decomposing risk into discrete factors that can be quantified.
 At the highest level of abstraction, risk is the result of the probable frequency and probable magnitude of future loss.
 Frequency is typically calculated by estimating the probable number of loss events in a defined time interval, while losses in a business context are typically expressed in financial terms.
 The combination of the two factors, within specific risk scenarios, results in an expression of risk or loss exposure in financial terms.

 Since you want to take into account the inevitable variance that exists in real life, inputs for each factor of risk are ranges (with a min and a max) and Monte Carlo simulations can be used to calculate the resulting risk.
-The resulting risk measurement is a bell-curve that shows the probability of various amounts of losses on a continuum between minimum and maximum, in a given timeframe.
-The horizontal axis will display the probable amount of losses, while the vertical axis indicates how many scenarios (ex. out of 10k simulations) would results in the various amounts of losses.
+The resulting risk measurement is a curve that shows the probability of various amounts of losses on a continuum in a given timeframe.
+The horizontal axis will display the probable amount of losses, while the vertical axis indicates the percentage of scenarios (ex. out of 10k simulations) that would result in the various amounts of losses.

 FAIR defines risk management as "the combination of personnel, policies, processes and technologies that enable an organization to cost-effectively achieve and maintain an acceptable level of loss exposure."
 It becomes clear then that the only models that help achieve true risk management quantify risk in financial terms.
 In this context, risk management professionals can evaluate which risk mitigations are most effective in reducing risk and can present options to management, based on cost/benefit analysis.
 Executive management and the board can better fulfill their governance roles by making well-informed decisions about risk where options and alternatives are expressed in the familiar language of dollars and cents (or Euros, Yen, GBP, etc.).